roboflow/inference/docs/quickstart/configure_api_key.md

 ### Docker Configuration

-If you are running the Roboflow Inference Server in a docker container, you can provide your Roboflow API key within the `docker run` command.
+If you are running the Roboflow Inference Server locally in a docker container, you can provide your Roboflow API key within the `docker run` command.

 ```bash
 docker run -it --rm --network=host -e ROBOFLOW_API_KEY=YOUR_ROBOFLOW_API_KEY roboflow/roboflow-inference-server-cpu:latest
 ```

+Requests sent to this server can now omit `api_key` from the request payload.